Promoting attachment, learning and well-being for parents of children aged 1 to 6 years.

 Facilitator Training

-Our January dates were sold out so the next facilitator training for our Early Years programme starts on 5th March 2024 and will consist of five online workshops via Zoom.
+The next facilitator training for our Early Years programme will be delivered on 25th, 26th & 28th November, 2nd & 3rd December 2024 and will consist of five online workshops via Zoom.
 Participants are also invited to complete a short assignment between workshops.
 A summary of the training is provided below and a detailed breakdown can be accessed here.

 Five modules